Skip to content

 Mahatma Gandhi (more at Gandhi Quotes)

 I want to prevent both human and animal suffering as much as practically possible.
-To protect the Health of every individual, for law-abidingness, peace, justice, compassion and a better future.
+For the protection of the Health of each individual, for law-abidingness, peace, justice, compassion and a better future.

-Tip: At vegan against violence I will explain to you how these things are all related to animal welfare and are promoted by the respectful, ethical and social treatment of animals.
+Tip: At vegan against violence I will explain to you how these things are all related to animal welfare and are promoted by a respectful, ethical-social treatment of animals.

-8. because we humans are not above the animals
+8. because we humans are not above animals

-Nevertheless, we do not overbreed human animals - We rape them, kidnap them, sell them, gas them, shred them, displace them, dismember them, package them and eat them.
-Does that sound exaggerated?
-I don't think that dairy cows, pigs, ducks, chickens and not all dogs and cats, for example, share this opinion.
+Yet we do not overbreed human animals - we rape them, kidnap them, sell them, gas them, shred them, displace them, dismember them, package them, and eat them.
+That sounds exaggerated?
+I don't think that, for example, dairy cows, pigs, ducks, chickens but also not all dogs and cats share this opinion.
 We must not live at the expense of animals - and that is precisely why animal welfare is so important.

 Tip: There may have been a time in our evolutionary history when we had to eat animals and warm ourselves with their skins in order to survive.
-But in today's civilization, the argument "Meat has helped us to survive and develop" no longer count as an excuse for cruelty to animals.
+But in today's civilization, the argument may "Meat has helped us survive and evolve". no longer count as an excuse for animal cruelty.

 9. because we represent human values

-Respect, love, mercy and compassion characterize human action.
-Habits, stress or feelings of revenge, for example, occasionally lead us away from them.
-But basically, we all strive for these human values.
-When dealing with animals, however, we often or even daily make exceptions.
+Respect, love, mercy and compassion are the hallmarks of human action.
+Habits, stress or feelings of revenge, for example, take us away from them from time to time.
+But basically we all strive for these human values.
+When dealing with animals, however, we often or even daily make exceptions to them.

-Animal welfare is therefore also there to question our own behavior and provide food for thought.
-Our responsibility must not be lost in the masses of society - Animal welfare starts with each individual.
+Animal protection is therefore also there to question one's own behavior and to provide food for thought.
+Our responsibility must not be lost in the masses of society.
+Animal welfare starts with each individual.

 Animal welfare is important to protect ourselves

-Admittedly, this is a not entirely altruistic reason why animal welfare is extremely important.
-But anyone with a little foresight knows that Animal protection also means human protection.
-For example, the extinction of species or the consequences of the growing consumption of meat in our society - above all the climate change, the World hunger and the deforestation of the rainforests - we are ultimately sawing at the branch we are sitting on ourselves.
+This is one, admittedly not entirely altruistic, reason why animal welfare is extremely important.
+But anyone who has a little foresight knows that Animal protection also means human protection.
+For example, due to the extinction of species or the consequences of the growing consumption of meat in our society - first and foremost the climate change, the World hunger and the deforestation of the rainforests - we are ultimately sawing off the branch on which we are sitting.

 The animal exploitation and Stop factory farming and really treating all animals the way we want to be treated gets to the root of all these problems.
-Animal welfare is a much more tangible and effective lever for an environmentally friendly everyday life than simply hoping that people will start doing it themselves, to live more climate friendly.
+Animal welfare is a much more tangible and effective lever for an environmentally friendly everyday life than simply hoping that people will start doing it on their own, to live more climate friendly.

 Animal welfare is important and makes us human

-We all agree that animals only need to be protected from us humans, don't we?
-So animal welfare can also be seen as a certain Guideline for our behavior on this planet to understand.
+We all agree that animals only need to be protected from us humans, right?
+So animal protection is also to be seen as a certain Guideline for our behavior on this planet to understand.

-Each of us can and must help to ensure that animals can lead a reasonable and species-appropriate life.
-All animals, whether dogs, cats, pigs, cows or bees - here in Germany and everywhere else in the world.
+Each of us can and must contribute to animals being able to live a reasonable and species-appropriate life.
+And indeed all animals, whether dogs, cats, pigs, cows or bees - here with us in Germany and in all other places in this world.

 "Animal protection is education to humanity."